CCurl/fcc/README.md

 - Built-in console output support

 **Common Features:**
-- Uses EDI for pointer arithmetic and a `locs` array for local storage
+- Uses EDI to point to a `locs` array for local storage
 - Enhanced optimization with iterative peephole passes
 - A-register variable for quick access operations